Chesterfield County, Virginia: State and federal

 Like most of Richmond's suburbs, Chesterfield County historically tilted conservative.
-After voting for Democratic incumbent Harry Truman over the Republican nominee Thomas E. Dewey in 1948 presidential election, it voted for GOP candidates in every election through 2016.
+After voting for Democratic incumbent Harry Truman over the Republican nominee Thomas E. Dewey in 1948, it voted for GOP candidates in every election through 2016.
 It was one of the first areas of Virginia where the old-line Byrd Democrats began splitting their tickets at the national level.
 However, conservative Democrats continued to hold most local offices, as well as most of its seats in the state legislature, well into the 1980s.

-From 2008 on, however, the county began to be competitive; after 14 consecutive elections (including 1992 and 1996) in which Chesterfield had delivered double-digit margins to Republicans, John McCain won it in 2008 by just 7.4%, a margin which Mitt Romney expanded in 2012 only marginally to 7.8%.
+From 2008 onward, however, the county began to be competitive; after 14 consecutive elections (including 1992 and 1996) in which Chesterfield had delivered double-digit margins to Republicans, John McCain won it in 2008 by just 7.4%, a margin which Mitt Romney expanded in 2012 only marginally to 7.8%.
 In 2016, Donald Trump became the first Republican in the county's post-1948 run of voting Republican to carry the county with only a plurality, as he received just 48.2% of the vote.
-In 2020, Joe Biden became the first Democrat in 72 years to carry the county, winning it by 6.6% (and with an absolute majority) over Donald Trump.
+In 2020, Joe Biden became the first Democrat in 72 years to carry the county, winning it by 6.6% (and with an absolute majority of the vote) over Trump.
+In 2024, Democrats carried the county once again, with Kamala Harris receiving 53.6% of the county's vote, a greater share of the vote compared to Biden and making Chesterfield one of the few counties or county equivalents to shift left despite Harris's loss.